Augmented reality in healthcare

 Trusted in healthcare environments across the globe for remote connectivity and workplace digitalization, TeamViewer enables you to provide your people with precisely the support they need — anytime, anywhere.

 Through TeamViewer’s award-winning connected worker platform, TeamViewer Frontline, healthcare organizations can realize the potential of augmented reality.
-With advanced wearable and mobile computing technology and fully-customizable AR capabilities, you’re all set to provide workers with the information they need, streamline operations, and optimize patient care.
+With advanced wearable and mobile computing technology as well as fully-customizable AR capabilities, you’re all set to provide workers with the information they need, streamline operations, and optimize patient care.

 • Powerful AR capabilities for enhanced healthcare operations

 TeamViewer Frontline offers an impactful suite of features designed to enhance clinical training, real-time staff guidance, technical support, patient consultations, and more.
-Highlights include two-way interactive AR annotations (such as the ability to tag items with 3D markers, highlights, and text), camera sharing and VoIP communication, and session recording.
+Highlights include two-way interactive AR annotations (such as the ability to tag items with 3D markers, highlights, and text), camera sharing, VoIP communication, and session recording.

 • Fully customizable to meet your operational needs

 To match the way different health professionals work, TeamViewer’s AR solutions are designed to be used with a wide range of smart glasses, head-mounted displays, smart scanners, mobile devices, and wearables.
-The solution allows you to configure, deploy, and adjust AR-guided workflows for even your most complex processes.
+TeamViewer allows you to configure, deploy, and adjust AR-guided workflows for even your most complex processes.

 TeamViewer supports medical technology providers digitalizing the healthcare sector